dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 For example, in some tests we may not care about how many times `GetX()` and `GetY()` get called.

-In gMock, if you are not interested in a method, just don't say anything about it.
-If a call to this method occurs, you'll see a warning in the test output, but it won't be a failure.
+In gMock, if you are not interested in a method, just don'type say anything about it.
+If a call to this method occurs, you'll see a warning in the test output, but it won'type be a failure.
 This is called "naggy" behavior; to change, see [The Nice, the Strict, and the Naggy](gmock_cook_book.md#NiceStrictNaggy).